Mind uploading: Brain simulation

+Commercial brain preservation proposals

+In 2018, startup company Nectome, backed by Y Combinator, proposed a controversial preservation service using aldehyde-stabilized cryopreservation.
+The company's approach involves connecting terminal patients to a heart-lung machine while under general anesthesia to pump preservation chemicals through the carotid arteries while the person is still alive, a process the company calls "100 percent fatal".
+The service planned to operate under California's End of Life Option Act.
+Nectome won an $80,000 Brain Preservation Foundation prize for preserving a pig's brain at the synaptic level, and received a $960,000 federal grant from the National Institute of Mental Health.
+Nectome collaborated with MIT neuroscientist Edward Boyden.

 Nanobots

 One approach to digital immortality is gradually "replacing" neurons in the brain with advanced medical technology such as nanobiotechnology, possibly using wetware computer technology or using nanobots to read brain structure, as described by Alexey Turchin.

 Issues

 Philosophical issues

-The main philosophical problem faced by "mind uploading" or mind copying is the hard problem of consciousness: the difficulty of explaining how a physical entity such as a human can have qualia, phenomenal consciousness, or subjective experience.
-Many philosophical responses to the hard problem entail that mind uploading is fundamentally or practically impossible, while others are compatible with at least some forms of mind uploading.
-Many proponents of mind uploading defend its feasibility by recourse to physicalism, which includes the belief that consciousness is an emergent feature that arises from large neural network high-level patterns of organization that could be realized in other processing devices.
-Mind uploading relies on the idea that the human mind (the "self" and long-term memory) reduces to neural network paths and the weights of synapses in the brain.
-In contrast, many dualistic and idealistic accounts seek to avoid the hard problem of consciousness by explaining it in terms of immaterial (and presumably inaccessible) substances like the soul, which pose a fundamental or at least practical challenge to the feasibility of artificial consciousness in general.
+The main philosophical problem faced by mind uploading is the hard problem of consciousness: the difficulty of explaining how a physical entity such as a human can have qualia, phenomenal consciousness, or subjective experience.
+Many philosophical responses to the hard problem entail that mind uploading is fundamentally impossible, while others are compatible with mind uploading.
+Many proponents of mind uploading defend its feasibility by recourse to non-reductive physicalism, which includes the belief that consciousness is an emergent feature that arises from large neural network high-level patterns of organization that could be realized in other processing devices.
+Mind uploading relies on the idea that the human mind reduces to neural network paths and the weights of synapses in the brain.
+In contrast, many dualistic and idealistic accounts seek to avoid the hard problem of consciousness by explaining it in terms of immaterial (and presumably inaccessible) substances, which pose a fundamental challenge to the feasibility of artificial consciousness in general.

-Assuming physicalism is true, the mind can be defined as the information state of the brain, so it is immaterial only in the same sense as the information content of a data file or the state of software residing in a computer's memory.
+Assuming physicalism is true, the mind can be defined as the information state of the brain, so it exists only in the same sense as the information content of a data file or a computer software state.
 In this case, data specifying a neural network's information state could be captured and copied as a "computer file" from the brain and implemented in a different physical form.
 This is not to deny that minds are richly adapted to their substrates.
 An analogy to mind uploading is copying the information state of a computer program from the memory of the computer on which it is running to another computer and then continuing its execution on the second computer.
 The second computer may have different hardware architecture, but it emulates the hardware of the first computer.